A History of Toyota in the South African Market

 • Hiace

-Toyota also maintains one of the largest dealership networks in South Africa, with approximately 200 dealerships nationwide.
+In addition, Toyota boasts one of the largest dealership networks in the country, with around 200 dealerships spread across South Africa.

 Sales Success